sofiewallin/cv-application/README.md

 ## The website

 The website was developed object-oriented with TypeScript.
 The separate REST API:s public routes are consumed by the website using TypeScript and Fetch API.
-Webpack was used to bundle all the TypeScript code and allow use of Sass for styling etc.
+Node.js and webpack was used to bundle all the TypeScript code and allow use of Sass for styling etc.

+### Development server and build

+There are two separate scripts in `package.json`.
+To run the development server use the command `npm run devStart` and to run the build for production use the command `npm run build`.
+Development files are located in `src/` and the production build end up in `dist/`.

+### Files and structure

+#### Webpack configurations

+Configurations for webpack are made in separate files for development and production.
+Common configurations can be found in `webpack.common.js`, development configurations can be found in `webpack.dev.js` and production configurations can be found in `webpack.prod.js`.

+#### Entry point

+The entry point for webpack and the bundle is in `src/index.ts`.
+It renders the application and imports style.

+#### TypeScript

+Configurations for TypeScript are made in `tsconfig.json`.The TypeScript-application exist in `src/ts/`.
+The application entry point is `App.ts` which adds three modules that can be found in `src/ts/modules/`.
+The modules uses models (`src/ts/models`) to consume the API.

+#### Sass

+The Sass stylesheets are divides in three separate files:

+- `_base.scss` holds resets and basic style, colors, typography and overall layout.
+- ` _utilities.scss` holds variables, mixins and helper classes.
+_ `_modules.scss` holds style specific to different modules.

 ## Project with three parts